Rich Hill strikes out 11 as Red Sox beat Rays 5-1 - NewsBreak

 The Red Sox jumped on Springs for four runs in the first; the first two coming on Martinez’s single halfway up the Green Monster.
 With two outs, Dalbec reached down and hit a soft liner up the middle for a two-run single.

-Hernandez led off the third with his shot into the second row of seats above the Monster.
+Hernández led off the fourth with his shot into the second row of seats above the Monster.
 It was his sixth homer of the season.

 Hill baffled the Rays early on, using a quick pace and mixing his cutter and soft curveball for six strikeouts in the initial three innings.